 The reportable segments identified above are the business activities of Sonic for which discrete financial information is available and for which operating results are regularly reviewed by Sonic's chief operating decision maker to assess operating performance and allocate resources.
 Sonic's chief operating decision maker is a group of three individuals consisting of: (1) the Company's Chief Executive Officer; (2) the Company's President; and (3) the Company's Chief Financial Officer.

-Reportable segment financial information for the three and six months ended June 30, 2022 and 2021 were as follows:
+Reportable segment financial information for the three and six months ended June 30, 2022 and 2021 were as follows (as restated, see Note 1, "Summary of Significant Accounting Policies":